Assessing the Basel II Internal Ratings-Based Approach: Empirical Evidence from Australia: Measurements from the ASRF Model of the Australian Banking Sector

 \section{Measurements from the ASRF Model of the Australian Banking Sector}

-The Basel~II IRB approach implements ASRF model~\eqref{eqn_reg_cap_cred}, an asset value factor model.
-Other asset value models include: Moody's KMV, RiskMetrics, and most internal bank models.
+The ASRF model prescribed under the Basel~II IRB approach is an asset value factor model.
+As noted in Section~\ref{sect_model_spec_irb}, other asset value models include Moody's KMV, RiskMetrics, and most internal bank models.
 They too are generally factor models.
-Note that multi-factor asset value models typically express asset values as a function of a composite factor obtained by the superposition of underlying independent risk indices \citep{BOW10}.
-We believe that our empirical findings are applicable to the broader class of asset value factor models of credit risk.
+We believe that our empirical findings on the ASRF model are applicable to the broader class of asset value factor models of credit risk.

-Applying the ASRF model prescribed by the IRB approach to internal bank data collected by APRA, our empirical analysis generates time series of: (\textit{i})~the single systematic risk factor describing the prevailing state of Australia's economy; and (\textit{ii})~distance to default measuring the capacity of its banking sector to absorb credit losses.
-Then, comparing these time series with macroeconomic indicators, financial statistics and external credit ratings we render our assessment of the model specification of the IRB approach.
-Furthermore, since the depths of the financial crisis of 2007--09 were reached after the implementation of Basel~II, these results offer a fundamental evaluation of the impact of the crisis on the Australian banking sector.
-To our knowledge other studies on the recent crisis have relied on public information --- market data, macroeconomic indicators or published financial statistics --- to measure its effects.
-Access to internal bank data collected by the prudential regulator distinguishes our research from other empirical studies.
+Applying the ASRF model, with appropriate substitutions, to internal bank data collected by APRA, our empirical analysis generates time series of: (\textit{i})~the single systematic risk factor describing the prevailing state of Australia's economy; and (\textit{ii})~distance-to-default measuring the capacity of its banking sector to absorb credit losses.
+Then, comparing these time series with macroeconomic indicators, financial statistics and external credit ratings we render a fundamental assessment of the model specification of the IRB approach.
+Furthermore, since the depths of the financial crisis of 2007--09 were reached after the implementation of Basel~II, this time series analysis measures the impact of the crisis on the Australian banking sector.
+Finally, in a variation on the evaluation of distance-to-default, reverse stress testing explores stress events that would trigger material supervisory intervention.
+Again, access to internal bank data collected by the prudential regulator distinguishes our research from other empirical studies on the IRB approach and recent crisis.

-Taking measurements from the ASRF model of the Australian banking sector requires data reported on IRB credit risk forms, which are available for the major banks since the first quarter of 2008 on a quarterly basis.
+Taking measurements from the ASRF model of the Australian banking sector requires internal bank data collected by APRA under Basel~II.
+Data reported on IRB credit risk forms by the major banks are available since the first quarter of 2008 on a quarterly basis.
 Recall that IRB credit risk forms assign credit exposures to an obligor grade identifying a PD band within an IRB asset class.
 Pooling obligor grades, reported as at the end of a given quarter, across IRB asset classes constitutes a commingled credit portfolio in which each obligor grade is represented as a single credit.
-The quarterly observations between March~31, 2008, and June~30, 2013, establish a time series of commingled credit portfolios.
+The quarterly observations between 31~March 2008 and 30~June 2013 establish a time series of commingled credit portfolios.